skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2024-12-10, with latest median and mean data as of [Episode 282](https://thefeed.libsyn.com/282-the-spotification-episode).*

 *Updated 2024-11-19, with latest median, mean, country and user agent data as of [Episode 281](https://thefeed.libsyn.com/281-the-surging-influence-of-podcasts-and-spotifys-new-video-monetization-push).*

 *Updated 2024-10-08, with latest country and user agent data as of [Episode 279](https://thefeed.libsyn.com/279-disaster-tech-lessons-from-hurricane-helene-and-leveraging-podcasts-for-political-edge).*